Graduate Faculty Membership Policies and Procedures

 In the case of a negative recommendation from the departmental committee or the department chair, an explanation of the decision will be provided to the affected person.
 The faculty member may ask for a reconsideration of this negative recommendation in accordance with departmental procedures.
 The faculty member shall be informed of a negative recommendation by the college dean, and the reasons for it, at the time that recommendation is forwarded to the Graduate School.

-If a negative recommendation reaches the Graduate School, the affected faculty member may submit a written appeal, to be considered by the dean of the Graduate School before his or her decision is reached.
+If a negative recommendation reaches the Graduate School, the affected faculty member may submit a written appeal, to be considered by the dean of the Graduate School before their decision is reached.
 If the decision of the dean of the Graduate School is negative, the reasons shall be given to the faculty member, who then may submit a written appeal to the Graduate Council.
 That appeal statement will be included with the faculty member's credentials package that will then be examined by the Graduate Faculty Membership Committee and the Graduate Council.
 The appellant may appear personally at any of these steps in the appeal process.
 On considering the appeal, the Graduate Council and the dean of the Graduate School will decide to approve or disapprove, and their decision will be final.
 If the final decision is negative, the faculty member may be recommended again in a subsequent academic term.

-Teaching Graduate - Level Courses.
-Persons who are not members of the graduate faculty may be granted permission to teach a course that carries graduate credit.
+Persons who are not members of the graduate faculty may be granted permission to teach courses that carry graduate credit by the chair of the academic unit in which the person will be teaching.
 This provision makes available to the graduate student body persons from outside the regular university faculty who have important expertise to offer.
+Only persons who meet the requirements stipulated in the Faculty Credential Policy may be granted permission to teach.
+Colleges may require permission of the college dean or designee.

-Approved by the Graduate Council, April 17, 1989 and by Graduate Faculty Referendum, May 8, 1989
+• Approved by the Graduate Council, April 17, 1989 and by Graduate Faculty Referendum, May 8, 1989

-Procedures modified by the Graduate Council, February 3, 1997
+• Procedures modified by the Graduate Council, February 3, 1997

-Addition to section 1 approved by Graduate Council, April 6, 1998 and by Graduate Faculty Referendum, November 16, 1998
+• Addition to section 1 approved by Graduate Council, April 6, 1998 and by Graduate Faculty Referendum, November 16, 1998

-Modified by Graduate Council, March 1, 1999; May 2011; February 6, 2012 and by Graduate Faculty Referendum, April 23, 2012
+• Modified by Graduate Council, March 1, 1999; May 2011; February 6, 2012 and by Graduate Faculty Referendum, April 23, 2012

 Comments